FengPu/X2R-document/docs/api.rst

       :param string $data: The content of RDF file.
       :returns: Either false on failure, or the true for success.
+      :raises ValueError: Raise if the $data cannot be parsed successfully.

   .. php:method:: serializeRdfAs($format)

       :param string $format: The file format of serialized RDF.
       :returns: Either false on failure, or the string representation of serialized RDF in specified format.
+      :raises ValueError: The $format is not an element of 'supported_format', which includes 'jsonld', 'rdfxml'.

 Tokenizer